dnsimple/dnsimple-support/content/articles/name-server-sets.md

 ---
-meta: How to use name server sets to facilitate the configuration of domain name servers and zone NS records.
 title: Name Server Sets
 excerpt: How to use name server sets to facilitate the configuration of domain name servers and zone NS records.
 categories: